 The “base city” to visit the Cocora Valley is the colourful town of Salento.
 The closest cities to Salento are Armenia to the south (25 km) and Pereira to the north (37 km), cities that can be reached by air.
 After, either from Armenia or Pereira, the cheapest option to get to Salento is by bus or “buseta” as the Colombians call it.

 Once in Salento, in order to reach Cocora Valley, one has to go to the main square, Plaza de Bolívar, and take the most popular means of transports in the area: the Jeep Willys, as I have mentioned before in the post the best coffee farm to visit in Salento.
 The tickets can be purchased from a small kiosk next to where the cars are parked.
-The journey takes around 20-30 minutes to the entrance at Los Nevados National Natural Park and it costs 4.000 COP (1,30$).
+The journey takes around 20-30 minutes to the entrance at Los Nevados National Natural Park and the ride costs 4.000-5.000 COP.

 The first cars leave around 5:30h in the morning and they keep doing it every 30 minutes almost all day long.
 The way back to Salento is also by Willys, the last cars leave Cocora Valley around 18:30h in the evening.

 Weather and best season to visit Cocora Valley

 The Cocora Valley is available to visit all year around.
 The spring seems to be settled in almost permanently, with an annual average temperature of 15ºC, highest of 25ºC and lowest of 12ºC.

 Even so, due to its altitude, and to the fact that the winds coming from the Pacific Ocean are stuck in the Andean mountains, which creates an ecosystem with a very humid climate, makes it rain almost daily and it is usual to find the wax palms surrounded by fog.
 The views are still breathtaking, even with the mysterious thin fog.